Song Joong-ki And Song Hye-kyo: Are They Destined For Love?

 — yrrehc (@cherman16) March 29, 2017

-Likewise, the ‘ship metaphor’ seems to be another unifying factor for the SongSong Couple.
+Likewise, the “ship metaphor” seems to be another unifying factor for the SongSong couple.

 Actor Song Joong-ki is awaiting the release of his next big film project, Battleship Island, which, in all likelihood, might make it to the Cannes Film Festival this year.

-Incidentally, a few weeks ago, an update from the international IMDB website shed light on the fact that Song Hye-kyo is involved in a K-drama titled, Ships Passing By The Night,which is still in the pre-production stage.
+Incidentally, a few weeks ago, an update from the international IMDB website shed light on the fact that Song Hye-kyo is involved in a K-drama titled, Ships Passing By The Night, which is still in the pre-production stage.
 The actress, however, has not officially confirmed nor denied this report.

 Both Song Joong-ki and Song Hye-kyo have proved to be popular brand ambassadors.
 Thanks to the DOTS craze, they are both iconic figures in Asia.